Monarch House in Summit Village (719) 255-6288

 For guests or those without a UCCS username and password, please connect to the UCCS-Guest wireless network and follow the information provided for guest options.

 The OIT Department provides several classrooms across campus with computing capabilities.
 Some are computerized classrooms with an average of 25 computers for student use.
 Others have a podium with a computer, DVD/VCR, and projection capabilities to enhance lectures by allowing the integration of multimedia presentations.

 By using campus information technology resources you are acknowledging that you will abide by the requirements in the following policies.

 UCCS use of email.
 Email is an official means for communication within the university.
 Therefore, the university has the right to send communications to students via email and the right to expect that those communications will be received and read in a timely fashion.

 Redirecting of email.
 A student may have email electronically redirected to another email address.
-If a student wishes, he or she may have email redirected from his or her official address to another email address (e.g., @aol.com, @hotmail.com, or an address on a departmental server), but at his or her own risk.
+If a student wishes, they may have email redirected from their official address to another email address (e.g., @aol.com, @hotmail.com, or an address on a departmental server), but at their own risk.
 UCCS will not be responsible for the handling of email by outside vendors or by departmental servers.
-Having email redirected does not absolve a student from the responsibilities associated with communication sent to his or her official email address.
+Having email redirected does not absolve a student from the responsibilities associated with communication sent to their official email address.